 Benito Pablo Juárez García is one of Mexico’s most beloved leaders.
 He was born on March 21, 1806.
 Today Mexico celebrates his birthday with a national holiday to honor his legacy.
 Sometimes referred to as the Abraham Lincoln of Mexico, he too came from humble Native American surroundings, found a way to become educated, studied the law, and ended up guiding his nation through troubled times.

-The Benito Juarez birthday observations will take place this year on his actual birthday, March 21, 2016.
+The Benito Juarez birthday observations will take place this year the day before his actual birthday, March 20, 2017.
 Schools, government offices, banks and some businesses will be closed, large chain outlets and grocery stores should be open.